cuprumcomputer/mintgreen/README.md

 # Mint Green Programming Language

 Mint Green is a super simple programming language, great for beginners into programming.
 It is based off of C++, and is not a really serious programming language, but more of a simple facade to begin programming in.
-It is a great way to begin programming and I wish I had it when I began programming.
+It is a great way to be introduced to programming and I wish I had it when I began programming.

 The attached sample programs show how to use all of the commands to fully take advantage of Mint Green.
 There is also a “command key” at the bottom of the compiler code.
 Mint Green is generally a loose language, but here are a few rules/issues you must follow: